 The main reason I picked this area is because it is beautiful to fly balloons.
 I love mountains but I think they are a touch fierce for quiet living and flying.
 Here there are gentle rolling hills everywhere, no power lines, no telephone wires, no fences or hedges around the fields, there are very few animals, the farmers are friendly, the winds are light, and most days there are clear skies.

 And this is the hamlet I live in.
 I built my garage after this photo was taken.
 The red ellipse is my launch site.
 Note the balloon shadow top left.

 This is the living room.
-Like the house in Villiers, this house was built about 300 years ago, and has mud walls about 2 feet thick.
+Like the house in Villiers, this house was built about 200 years ago, and has mud and river stone walls about 2 feet thick.

 Of course I had a cat.
 She was living wild and was very timid when I found her.
 She checked out my building works.

 Sadly she lost her life on the road during March 2007 and I now have Pica, who was originally on loan from my daughter, while she was studying in Australia.

 Pica had a kitten in the early summer of 2010.
 She hates her own kitten and growls and hisses whenever he is near.
 He looks just like his Mum so I have given him a collar so that I can tell the difference.
 I took him with me on my summer tour of 2010 around the Cevennes, central southern France.

 Sadly in early March 2012, he went out with one back paw bleeding badly after a fight with another cat, and never came back.
 I think something got him when he could not get away fast enough.